astropy/astroquery/docs/irsa/irsa_dust.rst

 Retrieve the image cut-outs for the specified oject name or coordinates.
-The images fetched in the FITS format and the result is returned as a list of `astropy.io.fits`_ HDUList objects.
+The images fetched in the FITS format and the result is returned as a list of `~astropy.io.fits.HDUList` objects.
 For all image queries, the radius may be optionally specified.
 If missing the radius defaults to 5 degrees.
 Note that radius may be specified in any appropriate unit, however it must fall in the range of 2 to 37.5 degrees.